 For this guide we are going to create a Software Wallet.
 Select the 3rd button, New or Imported Software Wallet.

 This opens the Keystore screen.
-Here you can see the first 3 types of keystores from the table above.
+Here you can see on the left the first 3 types of keystores from the table above.
 For Software Wallets, you can choose Mnemonic Words (BIP39) or Electrum import.
 This guide will create a keystore using BIP39, a common standard which uses a set of words to create a private key or seed.
 We are going to choose the minimum number of words (12) using the Set Words Size dropdown:

 You will now need to write these words down for safekeeping.
 Sparrow checks that you have done this process correctly by asking you to re-enter the words.
 Click Re-enter Words… and re-enter the 12 words in order.
 If your words are correct, Sparrow will indicate this by displaying message with ‘Valid checksum’.
 Now click Calculate Seed to create your seed.